 A formal test plan should be prepared, including test cases.

-[More details about development and approval of a test plan will be added in a later version of this document after more experience is gained with testbeds.]

 Work processes

 Registration and requesting an S- number

 Apply for a Product Specification number – this should ordinarily be assigned when the development project is approved during the initiation stage.

 Registration of Product Specification artefacts in the IHO GI registry should be done in accordance with the procedures established in IHO publication S-99.